home-assistant/scenegen/README.md

 scene: !include_dir_list scenes
 ```

 This will tell home assistant to look in the subdirectory `scenes` for yaml files containing scene information.
 Each file will be named for the scene it will create and should contain information formatted as above.
-Then simmply run the tool and redirect its output to the scenes subdirectory:
+Then simply run Scenegen and redirect its output to the scenes subdirectory:

 ```
-$ scenegen https://<some url> <some api key> > scenes/my_scene.yaml
+$ scenegen https://<some url> <some api key> > scenes/my_new_scene.yaml
 ```

-This will create a new scene called `my_scene` which will automatically be picked up by Home Assistant on the next restart.
+This will create a new scene called `my_new_scene` which will automatically be picked up by Home Assistant on the next restart.

 ## Colors